influxdata/telegraf/plugins/inputs/stackdriver/README.md

 **Distributions:**

 Distributions are represented by a set of fields along with the bucket values tagged with the bucket boundary.
-Buckets are non-cumulative: each bucket represents the number of items less than the `lt` tag and greater than the next largest bucket.
+Buckets are cumulative: each bucket represents the total number of items less than the `lt` tag.

 - measurement
   - tags: